plumvillage/newsletter/src/2023/en/articles/john-d-hussman--the-leaf.md

 > I asked the leaf whether it was frightened because it was autumn and the other leaves were falling.
 The leaf told me, “No. During the whole spring and summer I was completely alive.
 I worked hard to help nourish the tree, and now much of me is in the tree.
 I am not limited by this form.
 I am also the whole tree, and when I go back to the soil, I will continue to nourish the tree.
 So I don’t worry at all.
 As I leave this branch and float to the ground, I will wave to the tree and tell her, ‘I will see you again very soon.’ ”<br/>That day there was a wind blowing and, after a while, I saw the leaf leave the branch and float down to the soil, dancing joyfully, because as it floated it saw itself already there in the tree.
 It was so happy.
 I bowed my head, knowing that I have a lot to learn from the leaf.

 Like the leaf, Thay was not worried about his continuation.
 “We are all of the nature to grow old.
 We are all of the nature to have ill health.”
 Instead of avoiding such statements, Thay used them to teach us how to live deeply and with gratitude.
 When he was unable to walk, he was supported by his sangha, surrounding him, in Sr. Chan Khong’s words, “like joyful bees.”
-I was reminded of a little sign in Thay’s hut – “When you walk, you walk for Thay.”
+I was reminded of a little sign in Thay’s hut, “When you walk, you walk for Thay.”

 In one of our later visits, it was difficult for Thay to speak.
 We stood face to face, breathing, smiling, but this time, no words of Dharma.
 I said “I am here for you, and I know you are there.”
 His eyes brightened, and he laughed.

 We have the tendency to imagine that we have “lost” Thay.
 He would undoubtedly whisper, “That is not very accurate.”
-He is there, in the butterfly, in the cloud, in the little yellow flower, in the leaf, in countless manifestations of the Pure Land; the ultimate reality.
+He is there, in the butterfly, in the cloud, in the little yellow flower, in the leaf, in countless manifestations of the Pure land; the ultimate reality.
 All of them hold Thay for us.

 “This body is not me.
 I am not caught in this body.
 I am life without boundaries.
 No birth, no death.”
 Thay had no fear, because he saw his own endless and beautiful continuation clearly – in his beloved monastics, in his students, and in the countless actions he inspired; every smile, mindful breath, act of compassion, and word of peace, rippling like waves from his teaching, his life, and the lives he touched.